Autodesk-Forge/forge-countdeletewalls-revit/README.md

 ### Known Issues

-- Sometimes you may fail to delete some Revit element depends on the Revit project file, will check that later.
+- Sometimes you may fail to delete some Revit element depends on the Revit project file.

 ### Tips & Tricks